IEEE-University-of-Houston/IEEE-UH-Cpp-Tutorial-Level-2/README.md

 <br/>-C++ Shell http://cpp.sh/

 ## Lessons
 Each lesson is separated into a file, and at the top it mentions what lesson(s) the file contains.
-These are the lesson included:
+These are the lessons included:
 1. Hello World and Basics
 2. Data Types
 3. Operators and Precedence